IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 **A list of ingredients**

-3 large eggs
+- 3 large eggs
-100 g melted butter
+- 100 g melted butter
-150 g natural yoghurt
+- 150 g natural yoghurt
-200 g flour
+- 200 g flour
-120 g icing sugar
+- 120 g icing sugar
-50 g unsweetened natural cocoa powder
+- 50 g unsweetened natural cocoa powder
-1,5 teaspoon of soda or baking powder a pinch of salt
+- 1,5 teaspoon of soda or baking powder
+- a pinch of salt
-70 g chocolate (dark, white or milk)
+- 70 g chocolate (dark, white or milk)

-Tools: a mixer, a muffin pan, sieve, two tall bowls, tea and table spoons, a toothpick or a paring knife
+**Tools:** a mixer, a saucepan, a muffin pan, a sieve, two tall bowls, tea and table spoons, a toothpick or a paring knife.

 **Instructions**